 For this metric, you should be looking at both online and offline campaigns.
 Which are driving the most conversions and how are phone calls playing into these results?
 The most successful campaigns are the ones you should focus your budget and resources on.

-This is where call-tracking software comes in handy as it gives you the ability to analyze data from offline sources, such as direct mail marketing, in Google Analytics next to your online campaigns.
+Tracking software helps analyze data from offline sources, such as direct mail marketing, in Google Analytics next to your online campaigns.

 Which Online Marketing Channels Lead to the Most Offline Calls